- Wildlife Refuges

 - Law Enforcement

-At the end of 2012 at least 75 wolves occupied the Blue Range Wolf Recovery Area (BRWRA).
-This represents an 11% increase over the 2011 minimum population count of 67.
-Thirteen of the fourteen packs documented in the BRWRA exhibited denning behavior, and pups were observed in nine of those packs.
-By year's end, three of these packs met the definition of a breeding pair, with a fourth pack determined to be an "operational breeding pair" (please see below for definitions).
-During 2012, 28 pups were documented during the summer, and 20 were documented to have survived at year's end.
-Average pack size was 3.8, and an average of 1.5 pups survived per denning pack.
-This marks the eleventh consecutive year in which wild born wolves bred and raised pups in the wild.
-Of the 14 known packs at the end of 2012, all formed naturally in the wild and all but one (Middle Fork) was composed of at least one wild-born breeding wolf.
+At the end of 2015 at least 97 wolves occupied the Mexican Wolf Recovery Area (MWRA).
+This represents a 12% decrease from the 2014 minimum population count of 110.
+Fourteen of the twenty-one packs documented in the MWRA exhibited denning behavior, and pups were observed in twelve of those packs.
+By year's end, seven of these packs met the definition of a breeding pair.
+During 2015, 42 pups were documented during the summer and fall, and 23 were documented to have survived at year's end.
+Average pack size was 4.3, and an average of 1.64 pups survived per denning pack.
+This marks the fourteenth consecutive year in which wild born wolves bred and raised pups in the wild.
+In addition, all documented wolves in the population were wild-born.

-At the time of the 2012 end-of-year count, 47 of the documented 75 wolves living in the BRWRA, were radio-collared.
-Eleven of the 47 wolves were fitted with GPS/ARGOS satellite telemetry collars.
+At the conclusion of the 2015 end-of-year count, 48 of the documented 97 wolves living in the MWRA, were equipped with radio-collars (49% of the known population).
+Several Mexican wolves were fitted with GPS/ARGOS satellite telemetry collars.
 These radio collars use satellite technology to record accurate wolf locations on a frequent basis.
 This information can be used by biologists to gain timely information pertaining to many facets of wolf behavior such as dispersal, territory use, predation data, and denning behavior.

-Four mortalities of free-ranging wolves were documented in 2012, including two adults and two pups.
-This is a 50% decrease from documented free-ranging wolf mortalities (8) in 2011.
+The IFT documented 13 mortalities of free-ranging wolves in 2015, including five adults, five subadults, and three pups.
+This is an 18% increase from documented free-ranging wolf mortalities (11) in 2014.

-Native prey used by wolves consisted primarily of elk; however, there were also twenty confirmed livestock depredations.
-There was one confirmed livestock injury attributed to wolves.
+Native prey used by wolves consisted primarily of elk; however, there were also 49 confirmed fatal livestock depredations.
+In addition, five dogs were confirmed to have been injured by wolves.

-Project personnel gave 18 presentations and status reports to approximately 1,108 people in federal and state agencies, conservation groups, rural and urban communities, guide/outfitter organizations, livestock associations, schools, fairs, and various other public and private institutions.
-In addition, 4,004 weekly contacts were made to cooperating agencies and stakeholders.
-Project updates were faxed to, or posted at, 41 different individuals/locations on a monthly basis across the BRWRA.
-Endangered Species Updates containing current project and recovery program information also went out to an average of 12,700 people a month.
+Project personnel provided 19 presentations and status reports to approximately 2,388 people in federal and state agencies, conservation groups, rural and urban communities, guide/outfitter organizations, livestock associations, schools, fairs, and various other public and private institutions.
+In addition, biweekly contacts were made to cooperating agencies and stakeholders.
+Endangered Species Updates containing current project and recovery program information went out to an average of 19,128 people a month.

 Mexican Wolf Blue Range Recovery Area